Whether a professional athlete or a weekend warrior – you need a plan for dealing with the stress of exercise.

-Adaptogenic herbs help you to “adapt” to stresses.
+Adaptogenic herbs help you to “adapt” to stress.
 Their effect is bi-directional.
 If over-stimulated – they work to calm things down.
 If under-stimulated – they offer a boosting effect.

 Ashwagandha is one of the most popular adaptogens.
 I like it because it seems to promote system-wide hormone balance.

-Adaptogenic herbs like ashwagandha and rhodiola are safe, gentle, yet quite useful.
+Adaptogenic herbs like ashwagandha and Rhodiola are safe, and gentle, yet quite useful.
 They level out the peaks and valleys of your stress response so that you better adapt to the challenges of exercise (and life).

 Medicinal mushrooms – Reishi, Chaga, and Lion’s Mane